jordandaly/issue_tracker/README.md

 8. View list of Issues created by current logged in user (My Issues)
 9. View list of notifications that are generated when the user's Issues are updated, upvoted or have a comment added (My Updates)
 10. View dashboard showing how many issues have been resolved today, in the past 7 days and in the past 28 days and charts for Issue Type, Issue Status and Issue Upvotes
+11. Add Reply to Comment
+12. Save Issue and view list of Saved Issues

 ### Features Left to Implement